Linking to content in library databases other than QuickSearch can be complicated. When creating links, two principles should be observed:

 Here is a Tutorial for Linking to R2 Ebooks [pdf].

 You can link to specific library databases.
-By using the link from the library website, you are insuring that the URL contains the correct login and proxy information for off campus access.
+By using the link from the library website, you are ensuring that the URL contains the correct login and proxy information for off campus access.

 You can link to a specific journal in the library's online subscriptions.
 By using the link from the library website, you are insuring that the URL contains the correct login and proxy information for off campus access.